mahat/LogisticRegression/README.md

 Logistic Regression Examples

 # Simple Logistic Regression
-- Conducting logistic regression on Titanic Survival Data
+- Conducting simple logistic regression on Titanic Survival Data
 - Using L2 normalization
 - Creating data frame with feature columns and coefficients and Intercept
 - Showing probabilities of instances to be separated